sbrockma/std-format/README.md

 ## Disclaimer!

-This is a non-professional, hobby project.
-I'm building it for fun and learning, but I'm giving it my best effort!
-There might still be weird bugs or unexpected issues.
-So please keep that in mind when using it!
+This is a hobby project—I'm building it for fun and to learn, but I'm putting real effort into making it solid!
+That said, there might still be some bugs or unexpected behavior.
+Please keep that in mind when using it!

 ## Note!